 As you read through these eight risk factors, consider how many you and your spouse have and what you can do to mitigate your risk.

-What else do you feel increases one's affair risk?
+What else do you feel increases the risk of a marital affair?